misghna/holy-api/README.md

 # Holy - API ENGINE

+## Introduction
+Holy is an open-source web application, crafted by a team of volunteer engineers.
+While it's versatile enough to be used for any blog site, its primary design is aimed at serving Churches and Temples.

 ## How to run localy

 - This project is optimized to work on php 8.2, make sure you have 8.2 running